-Career change: it feels ominous and riddled with risk.
+Making a major shift can feel ominous and riddled with risk.
 There are so many important factors to consider.
 But is making your shift too 'serious' actually what's sabotaging you?
-Natasha shares an alternative approach to get you moving faster towards work you love.
+Natasha shares how play can get you moving faster towards work you love.

 No matter who you are, or how you operate, one thing is for sure: you're far more likely to do something you enjoy than something you don't.